Even if you haven’t heard of vetiver, there’s little doubt that this complex fragrance note has stealthily caught the attention of your nostrils.

 That’s not to say that vetiver is an everyman, however.
-Where oud fragrances can smack of lurid opulence, the smell of vetiver has been described as woody, deep, sweet, smoky and earthy – it’s precisely this ability to wear many different hats which is key to its appeal.
+Where oud fragrances can smack of lurid opulence, vetiver smell has been described as woody, deep, sweet, smoky and earthy – it’s precisely this ability to wear many different hats which is key to its appeal.
 Talk about a complex character, eh?

 To help you sniff out vetiver in a line-up, here’s our guide to getting to know the Mr Popular of the perfume world, as well as our pick of the vetiver scents available today.